jingxixu/rrt/README.md

 python demo.py
 ```

 In the environment, there is a simplified 3DOF [UR5](https://www.universal-robots.com/products/ur5-robot/?gclid=EAIaIQobChMIu9ny1NOU5QIVhJ6fCh0DKAIMEAAYASAAEgJWuvD_BwE) robotic arm (only the first three non-fixed joints are kept).
 The goal configuration is visualized using a red sphere marker.
 There are two semi-transparent black blocks and a plane as obstacles.
-You can change the camera viewpoint by zooming in/out or pressing `ctrl` and then drag the cursor at the same time.
+You can change the camera viewpoint by zooming in/out or pressing `ctrl` and draging the cursor at the same time.

 <p align="center">
   <img src="environment.png", height="350">